-It is through illuminating what India can and cannot do in exact terms that a clear evaluation of India's cyber resilience may be put forth Having outlined both India's cyber landscape as well as the various institutional frameworks around it, the present chapter's aspiration is to assess what defensive and offensive cyber capabilities these translate into.
-After all, it is through illuminating what India can and cannot do in exact terms that a clear evaluation of India's cyber resilience may be put forth.
-Cyberspace has become a staging ground for state-sponsored conflicts, often rising to levels of national security concern.
-Some prime examples include the 2007 Estonia cyber-attack, the 2008 Georgia cyber-attack, the 2010 Stuxnet attack on Iran, and the 2015 NitroZeus operation, among others.82 However, more recently, the alleged 2016 Russian cyber interference in US presidential elections, the 2017 Ukraine Power Grid Cyber Attack, the 2017 NotPetya Malware Attack, led to a ripple of concern across the globe about the possibility of hostile militaries inflicting significant damage to other states by targeting their cyberspace.83 The 2020 cyber-attack on the Kudamkulam Nuclear Power Plant and other cyber-attacks on India by its adversaries in the region demonstrate that there is a high likelihood that as modern warfare evolves, disputes between states will always include attacks on critical infrastructure connected to cyberspace.84 To that end, before addressing Indian cyber capabilities in detail, the wider nebula of cyber capabilities in general terms must be disentangled.
+Having outlined both India's cyber landscape and the various institutional frameworks around it, the present chapter's aspiration is to assess what defensive and offensive cyber capabilities these translate into.
+After all, it is by illuminating what India can and cannot do in exact terms that a clear evaluation of India's cyber resilience may be put forth.
+Cyberspace has become a staging ground for state-sponsored conflicts, often rising to levels of national security concerns.
+Some prime examples include the 2007 Estonia cyber-attack, the 2008 Georgia cyber-attack, the 2010 Stuxnet attack on Iran, and the 2015 NitroZeus operation, among others.
+However, more recently, the alleged 2016 Russian cyber interference in US presidential elections, the 2017 Ukraine Power Grid Cyber Attack, the 2017 NotPetya Malware Attack, led to a ripple of concern across the globe about the possibility of hostile militaries inflicting significant damage to other states by targeting their cyberspace.
+The 2020 cyber-attack on the Kudamkulam Nuclear Power Plant and other cyber-attacks on India by its adversaries in the region demonstrate that there is a high likelihood that as modern warfare evolves, disputes between states will always include attacks on critical infrastructure connected to cyberspace.
+To that end, before addressing Indian cyber capabilities in detail, the wider nebula of cyber capabilities in general terms must be disentangled.

-4.1.
-Defining Cyber capabilities and the roles they play
+4.1 Defining Cyber capabilities and the roles they play

-Capabilities are generally defined as the ability to affect a desired impact.
+Capabilities are generally defined as the ability to affect a desired outcome.
 In the context of cyber operations, having a capability means possessing the resources, skills, knowledge, operational concepts and procedures to be able to reach a desired effect in cyberspace.
-Capabilities constitute the building blocks and foundation of operations in cyberspace.85 Thus, any policy instrument that can manifest a desired effect in cyberspace may be duly considered a cyber capability.
-Such capabilities may be of a defensive or an offensive nature.
+Capabilities constitute the building blocks and foundation of operations in cyberspace.
+Thus, any policy instrument that can manifest a desired effect in cyberspace may be considered a cyber capability.
+Such capabilities may be defensive or offensive in nature.